Ivan Krajčírik

-Ivan Krajčírik (born 15 June 2000) is a Slovak professional footballer who plays as a goalkeeper for Czech First League club Slovan Liberec.
+Ivan Krajčírik (born 15 June 2000) is a Slovak professional footballer who plays as a goalkeeper for Slovak club Ružomberok on loan from Slovan Liberec.

 Club career

 MFK Ružomberok

 Krajčírik made his Fortuna Liga debut for Ružomberok against ViOn Zlaté Moravce on 14 October 2017.

 Widzew Łódź

 On 19 January 2024, Polish Ekstraklasa club Widzew Łódź announced the signing of Krajčírik on a two-and-a-half-year deal, for an undisclosed fee.
 During his first training session three days later, he damaged a collateral ligament in his knee, which prompted Widzew to bring in free agent Rafał Gikiewicz.
 Despite recovering by the end of February, Krajčírik made no appearances for the Polish side during the 2023–24 season.

 After injuring his thigh in pre-season, Krajčírik missed the start of Widzew's 2024–25 campaign.

 Loan to Slovan Liberec

 On 7 August 2024, he sent on a season-long loan with an option to buy to Czech outfit Slovan Liberec.